EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

 | fM3Trans | 3rd root of third moment along minor axis [mm]        |
 | fAlpha   | Angle of major axis with vector to origin [deg]       |
 | fDist    | Distance from origin to center of ellipse [mm]        |

+I will utilize this dataset to explore several supervised machine learning algorithms aimed at classifying the events as gamma or hadronic based on these 10 features.

 ```python
 %matplotlib inline